stitchfix/tech_radar/README.md

 The radar is now available at `/tech-radar` in your Rails app.
 If your main applicaiton layout uses any route helpers (e.g. for a nav), you'll need to change those.

-## Fix References to Route Hlpers in Applicaiton Layout
+### Fix References to Route Helpers in Applicaiton Layout

 The engine will use your applicaiton layout, so if your layout uses any route helpers, they won't work when on the tech radar's views.
 To fix this, you must prepend `main_app.` to your routes.